Ancient-Wisdom.Co.Uk

 (Map of Maltese Megaliths)

 The Island of Malta served as a prehistoric complex for Earth-mother worship for well over a thousand years.
 The isolatory nature of the island has made it a 'Petrie dish' of prehistoric life for researchers.
-Regardless of this apparent isolation, the island remained true to its original Earth-mother worship, as reflected in the numerous female figurines and the rounded, almost anthropomorphic shapes of the temples themselves.
+Regardless of this apparent isolation, the island retained a constant association with a form of Earth-mother worship, as reflected in the numerous female figurines and the rounded, almost anthropomorphic shapes of the temples themselves.

 The main temple building phase on Malta was from around 3,500 - 3,000 BC, as at the other complexes above.
 There are several examples of twinned temples, of especial interest is the Ggantija - Zhagra pairing on Gozo.